MajidLashgarian/MotoBikes-Store/readme.md

 * Add sorting, it should be possible to sort by price and by date (date the bike was added)
 * Add filtering (for example by color)

+#Coding Styl
+This project follows the PSR-4 and PSR-1 coding standards.You can find These coding style description in root folder.